-[UPDATED 2022.04.08]: The AAP Policy Statement that is at the heart of this post is still current and the list of published articles is up to date.]
+[UPDATED 2023.06.21: The AAP Policy Statement that is at the heart of this post is still current, and the list of published articles (at the bottom of the post, in Appendix B) is up to date.]

 Just yesterday, two articles hit the press reflecting the inroads so-called transgenderism is making in America.
 The first story reported that, in response to a single complaint, Always, which makes products for menstruation, removed the female symbol (♀) from it’s packing because it offended menstruating women who think they’re men.
 The second story revealed that a Texas jury (!) ruled against a man who was trying to prevent his crazy ex-wife from turning their son into a girl.
 Significantly, when the boy was with his father, he was perfectly happy being a boy.